 “I became interested in racial disparities in imprisonment because it’s wrong that just because you’re a different gender and race or come from a different background, you’re more likely to end up in prison,” Boppre said.

-On April 7, she will present her research at UNLV’s annual Inspiration, Innovation, Impact: A Celebration of Graduate Student Research on why gender and race matter in the study of crime.
-She will highlight the distinct experiences of women as well as her research that has revealed racial disparities in female imprisonment over the past 40 years.
+Her research on why gender and race matter in the study of crime has highlighted the distinct experiences of women as well as her research that has revealed racial disparities in female imprisonment over the past 40 years.

 “Presenting research at conferences is an invaluable networking experience,” she said.
 “Other scholars attend the presentation and are able to provide useful feedback.
 These connections can lead to research collaborations or even potential job connections.
 Being able to effectively convey research is important towards garnering interest, and ultimately, policy changes.”

-Boppre hopes to become a tenure-track professor working with local organizations to help justice-involved individuals receive rehabilitation services to prevent them from returning to prison.
+Boppre is planning her career tenure-track professor working with local organizations to help justice-involved individuals receive rehabilitation services to prevent them from returning to prison.

 In 2009, her dad was released from prison and stayed out of the system for good.
 He is currently pursuing a bachelor’s degree in general studies at the University of Nevada, Reno and hopes to become a licensed substance abuse counselor for others who suffer from addiction.